 We base a second experimental star on the

 length of line 'a' above the point-X, but 'a' ends in a

 curve, leaving two basic choices for its length:

 The first choice is set by a circle from the X-point touching the end

-of line a; the second one is unfolding the curve in which 'a'
+of line a; the second one is shown below: we unfold the curve

 Two Methods _ Identical

 curve is the correct choice.